What is an air filter?

 Molecular filters

-Molecular filters remove molecular pollutants from the air.
-These include harmful gases such as NOx (nitrogen oxides) and NH3 (ammonia) and baking and sewage odors.
+Molecular filters remove gaseous pollutants from the air.
+These include harmful substances such as NOx (nitrogen oxides) and NH3 (ammonia), as well as odours from cooking and sewage.

 Standards

-Filters are tested according to international standards and can be compared with each other based on their properties.
-Most filters are tested according to the global standard ISO 16890.
-This standard replaced the European standard EN779:2015 in 2017.
-Depending on their efficiency, (fine) dust filters are assigned to a certain filter class according to the ISO 16890 standard.
+Air filters are tested according to international standards and are compared based on their properties.
+Most filters are tested under the global ISO 16890 standard, which replaced the European EN779:2015 standard in 2017.
+Based on their efficiency, fine dust filters are classified into specific categories according to the ISO 16890 standard.

 Filter classes

-These filter classes can be divided into four main groups: ISO ePM1, ISO ePM2.5, ISO ePM10 and ISO Coarse.
-Within the main groups, there is a breakdown by the percentage captured by a filter.
-To be classified within a group, a filter must capture a minimum of 50% of particles.
+Filter classes are divided into four main groups: ISO ePM1, ISO ePM2.5, ISO ePM10, and ISO Coarse.
+Within each group, filters are further classified based on the percentage of particles they capture.
+To qualify for a group, a filter must capture at least 50% of the specified particles.

-Thanks to the ISO 16890 standard, it has become clearer which filter class is most suitable for certain conditions.
-The designations PM10, PM2.5 and PM1 correspond to particulate matter values measured by governments worldwide.
-The World Health Organization (WHO) also uses these designations.
+The ISO 16890 standard has made it easier to identify which filter class is most suitable for specific conditions.
+The terms PM10, PM2.5, and PM1 correspond to particulate matter values measured globally by governments.
+The World Health Organisation (WHO) also uses these designations.

-To determine exactly what the right air filter is, professionals are no longer entirely dependent on the experts in the market.
-Standards such as the NEN EN 16798-3 and the directive 'Air filters for air handling systems' give advice on which air filter is best to install.
+To determine the most suitable air filter, professionals are no longer entirely dependent on market experts.
+Standards such as NEN EN 16798-3 and the guideline provide recommendations on which air filters are best to install. give advice on which air filter is best to install.

 Eurovent

-Eurovent has also established advisory guidelines (REC 4/23-2018).
-These guidelines recommend the minimum filter classes required to create healthy indoor air in specific conditions.
-This takes into account the degree of polluted outdoor air on site and the use and occupancy of the building for which the air needs to be filtered.
-Threshold values here are the strict guidelines for healthy air as used by the WHO.
+Eurovent has issued advisory guidelines (REC 4/23-2018) that recommend the minimum filter classes required to create healthy indoor air in specific situations.
+These guidelines consider the level of outdoor air pollution at the site as well as the use and occupancy of the building.
+Threshold values are based on the strict air quality guidelines established by the WHO.

 RIVM

-RIVM has developed a system that indicates the extent to which air quality at a given time of day affects health.
-This information provides an opportunity to minimize exposure to air pollution.
-Curious about air pollution in a particular area?
-Consult the Air Quality Index.
+The RIVM has developed a system to indicate how air quality at specific times of the day affects health.
+This information allows individuals to minimise exposure to air pollution.
+Curious about air pollution in a specific area?
+Consult the Air quality index.

 -